 A fungal yeast causes sour crop in chickens.
 It is identified by a putrid smell coming up from the crop and out of the chicken’s mouth.
 Treatment of sour crop is necessary to prevent serious illness.

 The crop is part of the oesophagus (food pipe) at the base of the neck and is the first stage of digestion for a chicken; it contains food, water and grit (used for digestion).
 When full, the crop is tennis ball-sized.
 You can sometimes feel the contents of the crop when handling chickens, and it can certainly be seen immediately after a chicken has been eating.

-Sour crop or thrush in chickens is caused by the Candida Albicans yeast in the crop.
-It can easily be identified by the putrid smell that comes from the bird’s mouth.
+Sour crop in chickens (sometimes called Thrush) is caused by a fungal species of yeast Candida Albicans in the crop.
+This disrupts the normal bacteria usually found in the crop and leads to a thickening of the crop wall causes problems.
+If left untreated, death can occur.
+Sour crop in chickens can easily be identified by the putrid smell from the bird’s mouth.

 I have found many references to this condition in pigeons as well as in poultry.
-Some experienced pigeon fanciers have recommended using Garlic.
-They believe it works faster and better than Nystatin so might be worth a try if it's difficult to get to the vets.
-I haven't tried this myself before.
+Some experienced pigeon fanciers have recommended using garlic.
+They believe it works faster and better than Nystatin, so it might be worth a try if you cannot get to a vet.